skip to Main Content

 Continuous Improvement & Design Facilitator

-Erin Bray (she/her/hers) is a Continuous Improvement & Design Facilitator for MCREN.
+Erin Bray (she/her) is a Continuous Improvement & Design Facilitator for the Multnomah-Clackamas Regional Educator Network (MCREN).

 Research, Data and Evaluation Consultant